jordipons/sklearn-audio-transfer-learning/CLASS-NOTES.md

 Or, as another example, with this setup `SGDClassifier(max_iter=600, verbose=0.5, loss='log', learning_rate='optimal')` we get these scores: 75.51%, or 75.17%.

 #### Some ideas in how to improve your results:
+- Try different models
 - Hyper-parameter search
-- Try different models
+- Try different features
+- Visualize parts of the model
+- Dimensionality reduction
+- Discuss overfitting
 - Feature selection
-- Dimensionality reduction
 - Ensembles
-- Discuss overfitting
-- Visualize parts of the model
 - tSNE of the data and features?

+Share your results in: https://docs.google.com/document/d/1oyqFCy9P-BD13b2FyWMkTdxbdWPfNRP6ATexqvbw4xA/edit

 #### Tips to deploy your best model:
 - https://scikit-learn.org/stable/modules/model_persistence.html